Skip to main content

 CUNY Feels The Effects of a Worsening Relationship With Cuomo

-DANA RUBINSTEIN and CONOR SKELDING POLITICO New York
+DANA RUBINSTEIN and CONOR SKELDING Politico

 Governor Cuomo" has yet to reach a contract agreement with CUNY’s faculty union, the Professional Staff Congress, whose more than 25,000 members have been without one since 2010, or District Council 37, which represents over 10,000 non-professional workers at CUNY and hasn’t had a contract since 2009."
 He’s denied CUNY staff a $15 minimum wage, even as he insisted upon it at the State University of New York.